2021-2022 Student Catalog

 Course Listing Link

-Click on the Course Description link in the left hand navigation pane.
+Click the Course Description link in the left hand navigation pane.
 Choose a course and click the course link.
 Once the course is open, an active link to the course listing for the upcoming semester is located at the bottom of the dialog box.
 Click the link and it will direct you to the course description and schedule types offered for that semester.
 Click the schedule type you prefer and a listing of days and times the course is offered will open.

 Affirmative Action/Equal Opportunity Statement of Policy